About the California Writers Club

 “Educating writers of all abilities in the craft of writing and in the marketing of their work”

-a major New York house, or “just always wanted to write,” there’s a place for you at
+New York house, or “just always wanted to write,” there’s a place for you a California Writers

 We’re one of the oldest writer’s organizations in continuous operation in the nation.
 Our members are poets, journalists, essayists, technical writers, and creators of genre and Jack London literary fiction, as well as editors, booksellers, and others involved in related fields, all joined together for the common goal of educating ourselves and the community on the craft of writing and the realities of getting our work published.